-John Clifford Bell was born in Cincinnati on February 3, 1886.
+John Clifford Bell was born in 1886 in Cincinnati.
 With only a fourth grade education, he moved to Detroit in his early teens.
-At 16 years old, his father, a socialist labor agitator and Irish saloon keeper, put Cliff to work as a porter at his pub on John R and so began Cliff Bell’s legacy of providing entertainment to the city of Detroit.
+At 16 years old his family moved him to Detroit where his father put Cliff to work as a porter at his pub on John R. So began Cliff’s long career as a saloon keeper.

 But it wasn’t long before Bell was back in action, opening one “speakeasy” after another during the 14 years of Prohibition.
 In 1922, he began operating in the Grand Circus Chop House behind the Detroit Athletic Club.
 Better known as the DAC Annex, members could sneak out of the dry club for a quick drink.
 Next was a neighborhood joint at 48 Lothrop called The Parisian Club and another at 33 West Adams known simply as “Cliff Bell’s Place”.

 Unlike the numerous basement speakeasy operators in town, Cliff made little effort to keep a low profile and his Prohibition era exploits soon attracted the attention of the authorities.
 By the spring of 1928 Cliff was a wanted man and went on the lam.
 He eventually was arrested after a four months long manhunt.